TickTeam/guide-tt/ticktick_web_app/how_to_move_a_task_in_another_list.md

 **Option 2**
 <br />

-You can just drag a task to a list directly:-)
+You can just drag a task on top of a list in the List view directly.

 ![](../images/webmovetask.png)